 Mob: +971 556530001

 IFRS impact assessment is one of the IFRS advisory services provided by us.
-IFRS impact assessment is an assessment conducted when new or revised accounting standard is implemented in any business from a specific date.
-Sometimes the value disclosed in the financial statements needs to be changed while comparing with those normally disclosed under existing practice, because of change in measurement of the item.
+IFRS impact assessment is an assessment conducted when a new or revised accounting standard is implemented in any business from a specific date.
+Sometimes the value disclosed in the financial statements needs to be changed while comparing with those normally disclosed under existing practice, because of a change in measurement of the item.
 In some cases, the impact will be only on information disclosed in the financial statement and may not necessarily impact the financial figures.
 In certain situations, items that were not accounted to date or had a different treatment earlier may change by adopting a new or revised one.
 In some other cases, the impact could be on both; the financial figures and the disclosure requirements.

-Anyways, whether the impact is on the amount to be recognized or the amount to be measured or on the disclosure requirements, it is important to analyze the impact on the introduction of IFRS well before preparing the financial statement to report to the stakeholders and/or to the public.
+Anyways, whether the impact is on the amount to be recognized or the amount to be measured, or on the disclosure requirements, it is important to analyze the impact on the introduction of IFRS well before preparing the financial statement to report to the stakeholders and/or to the public.
 The management will then have a fair idea of the impact of such new or revised IFRS well before closing the financial year.

 Some of the relevant IFRSs, recently issued/revised or are in the process of release, where the impact of such standards on the financial statements may be material for the entities are given below :